Are low frequency macroeconomic variables important for high frequency electricity prices?: RU-MIDAS model

-where $D_2,\ldots,D_{28}$ are dummy variables taking value one in each last $28$-th day, last $27$-th day and first day of the month respectively and $v_t$ is independent and identically distributed as a Normal distribution, where $\mathcal{N}(0,\sigma^2)$.
-It is possible to estimate the model in Eq. \eqref{RUMIDAS} by GLS to allow the possible correlation and heteroskedasticity.
+In conclusion, the error term, $v_t$, is independent and identically distributed as a Normal distribution, where $\mathcal{N}(0,\sigma^2)$. {Regarding the daily dependent variable, $x_t$, we consider lag $1,2$ and $7$, meaning the previous day, two days before and one week before the delivery time as suggested by \cite{Weron2008}, \cite{Raviv2015} and \cite{Gianfreda2018}.} It is possible to estimate the model in Eq. \eqref{RUMIDAS} by GLS to allow the possible correlation and heteroskedasticity.
 However, it may be difficult to estimate the model by using a frequentist approach, in particular if there are several regressors.
 Thus we use a Bayesian approach to solve this issue.